Netanyahu opponents reach coalition deal to oust Israeli PM

 Lapid already faced a difficult challenge bringing together such a disparate group of partners.
 But then war broke out with Hamas militants in the Gaza Strip on May 10.
 The fighting, along with the eruption of Arab-Jewish mob violence in Israeli cities during the war, put the coalition talks on hold.

 But after a cease-fire was reached on May 21, the negotiations resumed, and Lapid raced to sew up a deal.
-He reached a breakthrough on Sunday when Bennett, a former ally of Netanyahu, agreed to join the opposition coalition.
+He reached a breakthrough on Sunday when Bennett agreed to join the opposition coalition.

 Copyright 2021 The Associated Press.
 All rights reserved.